Amppiah/8-Week-SQL-CHALLENGE/README.md

-# 8-Week-SQL-CHALLENGE By Data with Danny
-## This repository contains the solutions to the #8weekSQLChallenge set up by Danny .
-I got the change to practice my skiils and really appreciative of these case studies @DatawithDanny

 **CASE STUDY #1 : DANNY'S DINER**

+## This repository contains the solutions to the First Case study in the #8weekSQLChallenge set up by Danny .
+I got the change to practice my skiils and really appreciative of these case study by DatawithDanny

 ![image](https://user-images.githubusercontent.com/94468487/186518250-6bca212f-c052-4b28-9c16-b8794c789d21.png)